 We usually work with local people, mostly old skilled workers that teach us agriculture managing secrets that you can learn as well.

-We will teach whatever we know in the different areas and receive with gratitude the knowledge you can offer us.
-We search for people with good vibes, working habits, responsibility, humor and creative minds.
+We promote that all our volunteers, pass by our different areas whenever possible.
+We search for people with good vibes, working & cohabitation habits, responsibility, humor and creative minds.
 We allow everyone to express themselves into work as long as its useful to the farm.

 We expect 6 h/day of work 6 days/week for lodgement and food (3 snacks + 2 complete hot meals a day, prepared by the wwoofers themselves).